-Acute Pericarditis Interventions (OLD VERSION)
+Acute Pericarditis Interventions

 Acute pericarditis is a condition caused by inflammation of the pericardial sac related to various causes (refer to the Picmonic on "Acute Pericarditis Causes").
 Although some patients may be asymptomatic, typical assessment findings include sharp chest pain, pericardial friction rub, and fever (refer to the Picmonic on "Acute Pericardial Assessment").
 Interventions include treating the underlying disorder with medications including antibiotics, NSAIDs, and corticosteroids.
+For pericarditis secondary to myocardial infarction, aspirin should be used instead of other NSAIDs.
 Place the patient in an upright position and adjust the head of the bed at 45 degrees.
-Hospital procedures to help alleviate acute pericarditis include pericardiocentesis and creating a pericardial window to prevent the complication of cardiac tamponade.
+Hospital procedures that may be required to manage complications of acute pericarditis include pericardiocentesis to drain effusions, or surgically creating a pericardial window to prevent cardiac tamponade.